 |---|---|---|---|---|

-For most users, the APT method is recommended because it has the lowest maintenance cost and tracks Ubuntu security updates.
-Use Flatpak when you need a newer release than your Ubuntu base repository provides.
+For most users, the APT method is recommended because it has the lowest maintenance cost and tracks Ubuntu package updates.
+Use the official AppImage or Flatpak when you prefer an upstream or store-managed release cadence, especially on older Ubuntu LTS releases where the APT package trails the current 9.0 branch.

 Compare Default digiKam Versions by Ubuntu Release